Frequently Asked Questions

-When someone is affected by a fire, there are many types of losses, including:
+When someone is affected by a fire, there are many types of losses that could potentially mean financial compensation for winning a claim, including:

 - Homes and other structures